rixiobarrios/react-hooks/README.md

 By the end of this, developers should be able to:

 - Hook into state from a functional component.
-- Use an effect inside of a functional component.
+- Hook into a Lifecycle method from a functional component.

 ## Preparation